ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 # ICESAT-2HackWeek-seaice
-### Alek Petty, June 2018

 ICESat-2 hackweek repository for the sea ice tutorials.
 Primarily hosts the Jupyter notebooks which contain the individual tutorials, but also a few extra code snippets (see utils.py and readers.py) that may be of use for the hackathon.

 ![icesat2_seaice](./Images/icesat2_seaice.png?raw=true "ICESat-2 profiling the sea ice surface, taken from the ICESat-2 website (Satellite image courtesy of Orbital
 Earth image illustrating AMSR-E sea ice courtesy of the NASA Scientific Visualization Studio)")

-## To do
-* Add the November ice concentration maps from NSIDC.
-* Provide a notebook showing how to read in and analyze the thickness analysis.

 ## Setup